 Other factors that affect the sound quality which our experts have mentioned before include which direction your speaker systems fire in, how many dedicated drivers there are, and technologies.

-The placement of the 2.1 speakers will also affect the sound quality.
+The placement of the 2.1 sound speakers will also affect the sound quality.
 If you have wireless speakers, the flexibility of placement will give you more options to find the listening sweet spot.
-Even if your speakers are not wireless, you should play around with the positioning to figure out the best setup.
+Even if your computer speakers are not wireless, you should play around with the positioning to figure out the best setup.

-The power rating of a speaker system will affect the bass and other sonic frequencies.
+The power rating of a speaker system will affect the powerful bass response and other sonic frequencies.
 A speaker system will have two different power ratings — the peak and RMS power.
 The peak is always more advertised by manufacturers because it’s always higher and more impressive.
 However, our team says to pay more attention to the RMS power.

-The RMS power is much more realistic as it refers to the amount of power your 2.1 speakers can produce consistently over a long period.
+The RMS power is much more realistic as it refers to the amount of power your 2.1 audio speakers can produce consistently over a long period.
 The peak, on the other hand, is the opposite.
-It refers to the wattage your 2.1 speakers can reach in short bursts.
+It refers to the wattage your 2.1 audio speakers can reach in short bursts.
 This figure is not sustainable and will cause damage to your system if played at this power rating over a long period.

 Let’s take the Logitech Z623 for example.
 The Logitech Z623 has a peak output of 400 watts, which is very impressive for a system of its size, but the RMS is only half that.
 Don’t be fooled by the peak output and think your speakers can sustain that level of power.